All that is necessary for the triumph of evil is that good men do nothing.- Edmund Burke

-Sure, I have written to the elected officials who are supposed to represent me many times, and I have written letters to the editor of various newspapers using my real name.
+Sure, I have written to the elected officials who are supposed to represent me many times, and I have written letters to the editor of various newspapers.
 But I have generally avoided putting my job on the line in the name of atheist activism.
-That was to change on this day.
+This would be the day when that changed.

-So, what happened?
 I am a state employee who has been required, as a function of his job, to attend official meetings and ceremonies in which sectarian prayer is a part.
-The most blatant example of this involves university graduation ceremonies in which the audience is asked to pray in Jesus' name.
+The most blatant example of this involves university commencement ceremonies in which the audience is instructed to pray in Jesus' name.

 On this particular day, I decided that I am not going to do it anymore.
 I cannot do it anymore.
 I also decided that I was through remaining silent about it even if breaking my silence endangered my job.
 I filed a non-anonymous complaint with my employer.

 Am I scared?
 Damn right, I'm scared!
-I have already seen others lose their jobs for far less.
-But I simply could not endure sitting idly by while this occurs one moment longer.
+I have seen others in more secure positions lose their jobs for far less.
+But I could not endure sitting idly by while this occurs one moment longer.

 Subscribe to Atheist Revolution